Insulin Pumps: Relief and Choice

 - All pumps are an extra piece of hardware attached to your body, either with tubing or attached to your skin.
 There are many clever ways to wear pumps and hide them from view, but they do take a bit of getting used to at first.

 It’s a choice

 Most people use their pump continuously, but it is not a permanent part of the body.
 Some kids use it during the school year but not during the summer.
 Others revert to injections when they go on vacation.
 Some have issues with their infusion sites, so they go off the pump for a while to let their injection sites recover.
 It’s a choice based on whatever works to make diabetes treatment easier and better.

 There are a number of pumps on the market, and it’s important to research what is best for you/your child.
 Look at the individual pump company sites and read reviews from those who have experience using the pumps.
-Speak with your diabetes care team about your options, and join the ADA online community and ask for input.
+Speak with your diabetes care team about your options.